Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 VA extends COVID-19 debt relief to veterans

-The VA has suspended all actions on debts until the end of 2020 due to COVID-19.
+The VA has suspended all actions on debts until September 30, 2021 due to COVID-19.
 If you have outstanding debts with the Treasury Department, you can either suspend your repayments for 90 days or extend your terms to lower the monthly cost.
 Those that have been affected by natural disasters, such as hurricanes or wildfires, may also qualify for additional assistance.

 Veterans with benefits debt should call the debt management system at 800-827-0648 for more information.
 For healthcare debts, call the VA Health Resource Center at 866-400-1238.